Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 * reliable, zero-downtime rollout of software versions
 * Healing, auto-scaling, load balancing

 **CaaS** (containers as a service) - container-based PaaS which come in many flavors as needed. **EXAMPLES:** AWS Elastic Container Service, Google Container Engine, Azure Container Service

 **EXAMPLES:** Kubernetes with support from AWS, API as a containerized service, Python/Django containerized app platform one-click spin-up

-  **Functions as a service** (FaaS) -
+**Functions as a service** (FaaS)

-**IaaS** (infrastructure as a service) - computer infrastructre provided as a service as opposed to running it yourself. **EXAMPLE:** Virtual server, network, storage from AWS, Azure, Google cloud; web server from Heroku.
+**Orchestrators / Container Management Systems** - manages many sets of containers for many apps, I.E. manages scaling, health, security, software packaging, communication, logging, monitoring, etc. of many microservice-based applications across an organization

-**Orchestrators / Container Management Systems**
+**SaaS** (software as a service) - licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
+It is sometimes referred to as "on-demand software". **EXAMPLES:** Outlook.com vs. Exchange on-prem, Salesforce.com, AWS services, Dropbox, Slack

-* *Microsevices infrastructure, manages many sets of containers for many apps*
+What makes up the appliations:

 **Microservices**
 * *Small apps combine to make a full app*